chovancova/conversation-agent-t/README.md

 This application allows you to test and evaluate multiple conversation agents across different business domains (Account Opening, Payment, Moderator, Card, RAG) through a clean, efficient interface.

-## 🔐 100% Client-Side Architecture

-**⚠️ IMPORTANT: ALL data stays in your browser.
-ZERO server-side storage.**

-This is a completely client-side application:
-- ✅ All credentials stored in browser local storage only
-- ✅ All data encrypted with AES-256-GCM (optional)
-- ✅ Direct API calls from browser to agent endpoints
-- ✅ Zero data transmission to application server
-- ✅ Zero analytics, tracking, or logging

-**New Features:**
-- 🔒 **Certificate Error Handling**: Document certificate validation settings for development endpoints
-- 🌐 **Proxy Configuration**: Document proxy requirements for corporate networks
-- 📄 **Comprehensive Guides**: See [CERTIFICATE_AND_PROXY_GUIDE.md](./CERTIFICATE_AND_PROXY_GUIDE.md) and [CLIENT_SIDE_CONFIRMATION.md](./CLIENT_SIDE_CONFIRMATION.md)

 ## ✨ Key Features

 - **Multi-Agent Chat Interface**: Test different specialized agents in isolated conversations